This post may contain affiliate links. Please read my disclosure.

 Ingredients

-The ingredients in this Vietnamese chicken recipe are the most amazing, flavor packed ingredients.
+The ingredients in this recipe are the most amazing, flavor packed ingredients.
 Seriously, you want to be keeping all these ingredients in your pantry because they can be used in all types of Vietnamese dishes.

 Check out this article on Vietnamese Pantry Staples for more information about the ingredients used in Vietnamese cooking.

 The recipe calls for palm sugar, which comes from the sap of the coconut tree.
 There is minimal processing and chemicals involved with the preparation of palm sugar, and it also has an amazing caramel flavor.
-You can Buy it HERE (affiliate link), or you can also substitute brown or coconut sugar.

 What is Lemongrass?

 Lemongrass is a grass that tends to grow in more tropical climates.
 It has a pungent lemony flavor and is used heavily in Southeast Asian cooking.
-The stalks are long and typically, only the tender white core inside is used in cooking.
-However, the stalks can be used for flavoring in soups and stews where they are removed after cooking.

 What is Fish Sauce?

 Fish sauce is a sauce made from anchovies fermented in salt.
 While the smell can sometimes be strong, the flavor is out of this world delicious.
-When added to marinades and sauces, it does not have a fishy flavor as you would expect.
-It just adds a wonderful savory flavor.

 Step By Step Instructions